How to meal plan the Kitchen Chalkboard way.

 - Review your chalkboard as the week goes on.
 Each morning (or evening if you prefer), go to your chalkboard and look at what you will be cooking for dinner.
 If frozen, place your protein the refrigerator to defrost.
 Take note of any leftovers.
 Maybe you take one for lunch?
 Is there meat leftover that you can serve in place of one you planned?

 - Progress.
-Erase the leftovers vegetables that you have used up and add any new leftovers to your chalkboard.
+Erase the leftover vegetables that you have used up and add any new leftovers to your chalkboard.

 Tips for Success